Function-indexed empirical processes based on an infinite source Poisson transmission stream: Notation and preliminary results

 whenever the latter expectation is well defined, which is always the case if $\phi$ is bounded.
-It follows from the elementary renewal theorem that that $\esp[Z_j(\phi)] = \esp[\phi(X_h(0)]/\esp[C_1]$.
+In that case, by Fubini's theorem, $\mce(\cdot,\phi)$ is a measurable function.
+It follows from the elementary renewal theorem that $\esp[Z_j(\phi)] = \esp[\phi(X_h(0))]\esp[C_1]$.
 This identity is stated formally in the following lemma, which also contains another result that will be needed later.

-\begin{lemma} Suppose that Assumption~\ref{hypo:isp} holds.
+\begin{lemma} Suppose that Assumption~\ref{hypoisp} holds.
 Let $h\geq0$ and $\phi$ be a bounded measurable function defined on $\mathcal{D}([0,h])$.
 We have

 Moreover, for any $p\in(1,\alpha)$, there exists a constant $C>0$ and a positive function $g$ depending neither on $\phi$ nor on $T$ such that $g(x)\to0$ as $x\to\infty$ and

 \end{lemma}